 When choosing a porn channel, perhaps the first consideration is the country of origin, both of the channel itself and the predominant programming.
 For example, US porn tends to be characterised by rather stagey fictional videos featuring starlets

-big hair and big breasts (usually after a little surgical help).
+with big hair and big breasts (usually after a little surgical help).
 European videos are based more firmly in reality, both in terms of physical appearance and story line.
-European porn is marketed on the basis of well established series, eg Ben Dover, Excuse
+European porn is marketed on the basis of well established series, eg Ben

 A fair amount of US titles are shown with about half of them being dubbed into French.
 British porn makes an appearance via the Lee Nover series, again featuring amateurs.

-example, Amore TV are currently showing titles from a Dutch Company, Seventeen who specialise in teenage films (strictly legal though).
-Their Excuse Me series is particularly interesting and is the most likely of all hardcore programmes to give our film
+For example, Amore TV are currently showing titles from a Dutch Company, Seventeen who specialise in teenage films (strictly legal though).
+Their Excuse Me series is particularly interesting and is the most likely of all hardcore programmes to give

 On the negative side, Amore TV tends towards unreasonably long advertising breaks between films.